hacks-guide/Guide_Vita/_pages/en_US/installing-trinity.md

 In addition to installing the Trinity exploit, we enable access to "unsafe" homebrew which gives extended permissions to homebrew applications.
 This idea could be considered analogous to the "administrator" mode on a computer.

-This guide will involve manually installing the exploit into your compatible game by decrypting it, copying the exploit in, and then re-encrypting it.
+This guide will involve using a tool named "FinTrinity" to automatically install the exploit rather than manual installation.

 Remember that Trinity is a temporary solution.
 It's strongly recommended that afterwards you downgrade to a lower firmware version to ensure compatibility with homebrew applications.
 {: .notice--warning}